aryachiranjeev/D-LORD/README.md

    Github link -
    This algorithm took 518.00 ms per frame

-It has been observed that SER-FIQ takes less time in selecting good frame for further face recognition and also yields the best performance for Face recognition algorithms discussed in THE paper.
+It has been observed that SER-FIQ takes a lot of time in selecting good frame for further face recognition but yet it yields the best performance for Face recognition algorithms discussed in THE paper.
 SER-FIQ yields 79.35% GAR at 5m and 49.45% GAR at 15m.
 Further results and bar plots are shown in the paper D-LORD.